You have seen most of Java building blocks now. They are:

+Spaces are not permitted inside names.
 (You can use uppercase letters to denote word boundaries, as in milesPerGallon.
 This naming convention is called camel case because the uppercase letters in the middle of the name look like the humps of a camel.)

 Names are case sensitive, that is, milesPerGallon and milespergallon are different names.

-- Methods should be , with the and the rest in camel case.
+Methods should be verbs, with the first letter in lowercase and the rest in camel case.

-Variable names should be , with the and the rest in camel case.
+Variable names should be nouns, with the first letter in lowercase and the rest in camel case.
 They should indicate to the casual observer the intent of its use.

 One-character variable names should be avoided except for temporary uses.